appsquickly/typhoon/README.md

 ####Is that all they mean by 'injected'?
 Yes it is.
 Right now, you might be thinking "Geez!
 That's a pretty fancy name for something so plain."
 Well, you'd be right.
+But let‘s look at what happens when we start to apply this approach: If you pull hard-wired dependencies out from a class, so that they're passed in, now the <em>next class up the chain</em> has hard-wired dependencies.
+So we keep applying the pattern. . .

-But let's look at the implications on our application architecture: If you do this with significant collaborators throughout your app, it means that the __GoogleWeatherClientImpl__ is now declared in a single place - the top-level assembly, so-to-speak. ___And___ all of the classes that need to use some kind of __id&lt;WeatherClient&gt;__ will have it passed in.
+. . .
+If you do this with significant collaborators throughout your app, it means that the __GoogleWeatherClientImpl__ is now declared in a single place - the top-level assembly, so-to-speak. ___And___ all of the classes that need to use some kind of __id&lt;WeatherClient&gt;__ will have it passed in.
 This means that:

 * If you want to change from one implementation to another, you need only change a single declaration.
 * Classes are easier to test, because we can supply simple mocks and stubs in place of concrete collaborators.
 Or